A BRIEF HISTORY OF SCOTTISH COUNTRY DANCING

 The Country Dance spreads

 The 18th century in Scotland was a time of repression of Scottish culture, and in particular the suppresion of the Jacobite cause.
 But later on in this century, with an increase in lowland Scotland's prosperity, Edinburgh rose in status, and formal balls and assemblies at which Country Dances were performed became part of the cultural life.
-Similar formal dance styles developing in the French Court were also based on the English Country Dance and there was a conviction in both England and Scotland that the French forms represented the highest art of formality and gentility, no doubt led by the dancing masters of the time being trained in French dance technique.
+Similar formal dance styles developing in the French Court were also based on the English Country Dance and there was a conviction in both England and Scotland that the French forms represented the highest art of formality and gentility, no doubt led by the dancing masters of the time being trained in French dance technique that we now associate with ballet.

 The French association was strong and resulted in several of the dance movements in both English and Scottish Country Dance having French names, for example 'allemande' and 'poussette''.
 The French form called the Contredanse or Cotillon subsequently led to the Quadrille which took over from Country Dances at society balls in England during the 19th century, and also crossed the Atlantic to become the root of Square Dancing.
 This is also considered the origin of the 'round the room' type dances we are familiar with in Ceilidh and Barn dances.
 Away from the main centres of 'society', and particularly in rural areas, Country Dancing remained popular.